-Simulation runs with BASELABS Models can be done either in a non-reproducible way to cover the broadest variety of possible sensor errors.
-Or the simulation can be repeated with exactly the same modelling of sensor input with the same distribution of injected errors to evaluate a critical constellation in a reproducible way.
+Simulations can be run either in an explorative way to cover the broadest variety of possible sensor errors or they can be repeated with the same modelling of sensor input with the same distribution of injected errors to evaluate a critical constellation in a reproducible way.

 BASELABS' expertise originates from the development of data fusion systems which can handle the error-prone detection characteristics of real ADAS sensors.
 For BASELABS Models, we invert this knowhow to inject errors into the simulation that are comparable to the characteristics of real sensors.
-The user of BASELABS Models can modify this characteristics by setting parameters for the injected errors to adjust the behavior of the plugin to his or her specific needs.
+The user of BASELABS Models can modify this characteristics by setting parameters for the injected errors to adjust the behavior of the simulated sensor.

 A camera sensor naturally may determine only the position of objects in the image in the camera directly.
 Based on the observation of those object positions over time dynamic properties of the objects are determined.
 However, these methods are subject to typical errors, which are modelled by the Smart Camera sensor model:

 - The filter algorithms for the estimation of the object dynamics based on a sequence of object positions, which are applied inside Smart Cameras, are subject to statistical errors as they are based on model assumptions.